Author + information

 RWI = relationships with industry

-↵∗ Official International Society for Heart & Lung Transplantation Representative.
+↵∗ Official International Society for Heart and Lung Transplantation Representative.

 ↵† Official Heart Failure Society of America Representative.